ferrilab/bitvec/README.md

 difference between `alloc` and `std` is the presence of the standard library façade and runtime support.

-The `std` feature turns on `alloc`, so using this crate without any feature flags *or* by explicitly enabling the `std` feature will enable full functionality.
+The `std` feature includes allocation, so using this crate without any feature flags *or* by explicitly enabling the `std` feature will enable full functionality.